joelparkerhenderson/social-network-plan/docs/ideas/technologies/topologies.md

 Does this lead to any areas of zero accountability?

+Comments:

+* "If I had a magic wand, I'd solve this by splitting Facebook into an infrastructure-and-core-data non-profit and one or more for-profit companies that are building tools or interfaces on that platform."

+* "I think there is a natural monopoly for some aspects of this, which is why Facebook is so hard to quit.
+But I don't think the whole thing need be in private, for-profit hands.
+Mozilla shows that a nonprofit can be a good steward of important web assets, with much stronger user advocacy than for-profit companies normally do.
+Doing something like that for identity and interconnect between messaging and micropublishing providers seems much more robust than pure decentralization to me, which I expect would have the same failure mode as OpenSocial [1], where forces pushing toward natural monopoly are basically unchecked."

 ### GDPR

 How does a distributed system do GDPR compliance?

+Comments:

+* "A distributed social network is in a worse position than Facebook because there's no one to have responsibility to be accountable.
+As far as I know it doesn't matter if you're a person or a company, if you're collecting data, it's something you can be liable for.
+So in a distributed system, all parties who maintain the data sources would be liable."

+* "As far as GDPR goes, you're right that a distributed network has different issues, because you're specifically choosing people to send your messages to.
+However, having a mechanism to delete your messages on other people's systems when they sync would probably go a long way."

+* "The GDPR argument is a bit moot because Scuttlebutt is no different than sharing pictures in gossip style (a.k.a. memes).
+If one of your childhood pictures happens to become the new meme, there's little hope that GDPR enforcement would suffice to de facto delete it from the internet: from Reddit, from Imgur, from independent websites, from Torrent, etc. The same is with Scuttlebutt, but data is primarily shared between friends without contracts, not from people to a particular company.
+GDPR applies to institutions."

+### Login

+Comments:

+* "A lot of people like using Facebook as a login system.
+Maybe WebAuthn will help with that since it’s a valid use but most people didn’t see what else they were agreeing to."

 ### Usability